WordPress SEO Tutorial – How To Optimize WordPress For The Best SEO

 Add Related Articles

-Some good related articles plugins are the ones that offers relevant informations, have a nice design and doesn’t slow the site.
+Some good related articles plugins are the ones that offer relevant information, have a nice design, and don’t slow the site.
 Below are my recommendation for related post plugins:

 - End Of the Post – for this I am recommending bibblio as is the best ones.
 It is having a free version that can be enough for most of the sites.
 It has multiple modules from which you can choose and uses AI to make the recommendations.
 Also it is ultra fast and will not slow your site.

 - In Posts Recommendations – Inline Related Posts is the plugin that I am recommending, it has a free version that you can use and add in post related articles based on category or tags.
 I am using on some of my sites and it works very nice.

 A detailed guide about these internal links you can check on Matthew’s site: The Ultimate Guide to Internal Link Building for Incredible Results and Internal Linking for SEO.

 This is the most important part of the on-page SEO optimization, I wanted to have everything in one place and to go thru each and see how you can have a better SEO optimized post.

 Content is one of the most important elements when it comes to ranking.
 Without good content, you will have a lot of chances ranking high especially if your concurrence has good content.
 To have good content that ranks high you need to do some research and see what currently exist on the first Google page and include all the points + some extra points that are related.
 Researches show that longer content at least 1500 words tends to rank higher.

 Producing quality content is the key, for more details on this you can check: The Ultimate Guide to Writing Blog Posts That Rank in Google’s Top 10 and SEO Copywriting: 7 Steps to Make Sure Your Content Ranks in Google

 If you are using an SEO plugin on your WordPress site you will have at the end of the post a Box where you can insert your title and description as in the below image